sbarex/SourceCodeSyntaxHighlight/README.md

 Inside it uses [Highlight](http://www.andre-simon.de/doku/highlight/en/highlight.php) to render source code with syntax highlighting.
 The application is distributed with a version of the `highlight`.
 If you want you can use a different version customizing the preferences.

 MacOS 10.15 Catalina has deprecated the qlgenerator APIs.
-Moreover a .qlgenerator package inside Library/QuickLook now must be notarized to works.
+Moreover a .qlgenerator package inside Library/QuickLook must be notarized on 10.15.0 to works.
+In version 10.15.1 it seems that notarization is no longer required.
-For this reason I tried to migrate the QLColorCode code using the new quicklook extension system.

 This project consists of these components: